sportsclimbs/sportclimbs-2/content/peak/buxton/harpur-hill/hh-prophecy-sector.md

 **4. Yogi Bare (7a) *★***
-Black face, technical, and fine finish left of BRs.
+This starts up the blank, black slab for 3 bolts to steeper climbing above.
+Technical and hard to read when unchalked.
+Finish left of BRs.
 {.rebolted}

 **5. Four Telling Tales (6c+) *★★***